-Despite the all-around superior predictive accuracy of Δ -inference, one should note that neither strategy predicted well: Even with many opportunities for learning, the highest prediction accuracy remained below 63%.
-This certainly has something to do with the relatively low predictive validities of the three cues in the data set (Table 1) and is consistent with metaanalytic evidence suggesting that FJP is very difficult to predict (e.g., Schmidt & Hunter, 1998).
+Despite the all-around superior predictive accuracy of $\Delta$ -inference, it should be noted that neither strategy predicted well: even with many opportunities for learning, the highest prediction accuracy remained below 63%.
+This certainly has something to do with the relatively low predictive validities of the three cues in the dataset (Table 1) and is consistent with meta-analytic evidence suggesting that FJP is very difficult to predict (e.g., Schmidt & Hunter, 1998).

-In addition to being more accurate in prediction, Δ -inference on average searched fewer than 1.5 cues to make a decision, compared to all three cues used by logistic regression, and the fewer the learning opportunities, the fewer cues it searched.
-This result is highly relevant to practice because assessing job applicants' GMA, CON, and especially USIP is costly and timeconsuming.
-In the data set studied here, USIP had the lowest validity and was rarely searched by Δ -inference.
-Thus, using Δ -inference would not only lead to higher predictive accuracy but also save managers cost and time, making it a better strategy across the board2.
+In addition to being more accurate in prediction, $\Delta$ -inference on average searched fewer than 1.5 cues to make a decision, compared to all three cues used by logistic regression, and the fewer the learning opportunities, the fewer cues it searched.
+This result is highly relevant to practice because assessing job applicants' GMA, CON, and especially USIP is costly and time consuming.
+In the dataset studied here, USIP had the lowest validity and was rarely searched by $\Delta$ -inference.
+Thus, using $\Delta$ -inference would not only lead to higher predictive accuracy but also save managers cost and time, making it a better strategy across the board.

-In sum, in an ecologically valid, real-world data set, Study 1 provides an existence proof that Δ -inference can lead to better decisions than logistic regression while searching less information (i.e., "less is more").
+In sum, in an ecologically valid, real-world dataset, Study 1 provides an existence proof that $\Delta$ -inference can lead to better decisions than logistic regression while searching less information (i.e., "less is more").
 The performance advantage of the heuristic was particularly large under conditions of high uncertainty due to limited learning opportunities (i.e., smaller sample sizes and fewer training trials), conditions that are common to many personnel selection decisions and real-world managerial decisions in general.